Search results for: “startup”

 • Data Science / Machine Learning / Artificial Intelligence

-• Leverage ML and deep learning/AI methods to tackle classification and prediction problems, especially those that involve textual data
+• Leverage ML and deep learning/AI methods to tackle classification and prediction problems

-• Build LLM-powered applications leveraging both publicly available LLMs (i.e. OpenAI’s GPT4) and open source LLMs run on controlled infrastructure (i.e. Llama 2)
+• Build LLM-powered applications leveraging both publicly available LLMs (i.e. from OpenAI, Claude, and Google Gemini) and open source LLMs run on controlled infrastructure (i.e. Llama 3)

 • Scrape publicly available datasets / web pages for information to power data products or AI/ML models